Samupietila/AI-Chatbot/README.md

    Access the chatbot via the web interface from the link that Flask server gives. e.g. "Running on http://127.0.0.1:5000"

+**Check TroubleShootingGuide.md from Documents if you run to any problems during installation**

 ## How to use Essi-bot

 1. **Open the bot-window from chatbot icon at the sites right bottom corner**